 And they'll look for the best dancers.
 The best dancers in the ring are the ones that could swing and jiggle and step and keep time.
 And when the drum stops -- Whao!! -- they're right on time.(23) "There's the best one," they'll say.

 The men could give things too.
 But listen. . . . ii-kway nii-míi-di-wI'n is a big word.
 And you know what?
 I'll tell you the truth of it.
 The chief comes in there, and if he knows there's a poor man living alone with just a bow and arrow, he sets a rifle right in the front of him.
 That's a present for him.
 But he's got blankets to give back, in return -- or cash.
 They had small money(15) those days.
 You always have to give something back, even if you're poor.
 It's the best way to dance.
-If you didn't, it doesn't work out very good.
+If you didn't give something back, it doesn't work out very good.

-In my time we used to have present dances, but now the dances have nothing but the costumes that they put on.
+In my time we used to have present dances, but now the dances generally have nothing but the costumes that they put on.
 There's no point of view expressed at the powwow any more.
 No one hardly knows what this dance is for, or what that dance is for.
 Nobody nowadays explains the dances to the whites, to the people, and to the younger class, so they don't know what they're seeing.
 But in the olden days a chief spoke up and told what this next dance was going to be.
-This powwow that goes on now just has dancing which goes on over and over, and they don't even announce what dances they are.
+This powwow that goes on now generally just has dancing which goes on over and over, and they don't even announce what dances they are dancing.

 I wish more of our people and more of the white class would understand the songs and be able to sing them.